-Each concept proposal will be reviewed by two members of a special translational science review panel to determine whether the concept qualifies as a translational science innovation and progresses to a Full Application.
-Investigators submitting a Concept Proposal will be notified of the review panel's decision to proceed or not to proceed.
+Each concept proposal will be reviewed by both SCTR Leadership and the Pilot & Translational Studies Program to determine whether the concept qualifies as a translational science innovation and progresses to a Full Application.
+Investigators submitting a Concept Proposal will be notified of the decision to proceed or not to proceed.